-The SUNY Buffalo State Center for Excellence in Urban and Rural Education (CEURE) was created by act of the New York State Legislature in 2000, to proactively meet the needs of urban and rural schools and their pupils.
-Since CEURE's inception, the center has supported more than 45 initiatives, partnering with over two hundred public, private and charter schools.
+The SUNY Buffalo State Center for Excellence in Urban and Rural Education (CEURE) was created by an act of the New York State Legislature in 2000 to proactively meet the needs of urban and rural schools and their pupils.
+Since CEURE's inception, the center has supported more than 45 initiatives, and partnered with over 200 public, private and charter schools.
 Over 100 faculty members have been involved in CEURE projects.
-The center has secured federal and private grants totaling over $13 million dollars.
+The center has secured federal and private grants totaling over $13 million.
 In the process, CEURE and partner schools have improved Math and ELA scores, been able to recruit stronger teacher candidates, improved the training that teachers in schools receive, and created partnerships with a variety of public and private organizations, including the Buffalo Public Schools, the Wendt Foundation, the Healthy Living Fund, General Motors, M & T Bank, and Americorps.

-Future teachers better prepared & more inclined to work in high needs settings
+Future teachers better prepared and more inclined to work in high needs settings

-Other tutoring programs have shown increased learning as well.
-At Community School #53, a Buffalo Public School that had been identified as a SURR school, participated in activities including using robots to meet the New York State Mathematics Standards.
-As a result of the Saturday morning math tutoring, 6 teachers voluntarily signed on for extensive math training during the summer in order to refine their own skills allowing sustainability of the best practices modeled during the testing programs.
-The school's test scores have moved above the state requirements, including the math exams, and the school was removed from the SURR list.
+Tutoring programs have shown increased learning.
+Community School #53, a Buffalo Public School that had been identified as a school in need of improvement, participated in activities including using robots to meet the New York State Mathematics Standards.
+As a result of the Saturday morning math tutoring, six teachers voluntarily signed on for extensive math training during the summer in order to refine their own skills, allowing sustainability of the best practices modeled during the testing programs.
+The school's test scores have moved above the state requirements, including the math exams, and the school was removed from the school in need of improvement list.
 The school was one of three across the state to be featured in a PBS television special on high-need schools that are making a difference.

 CEURE has provided academic help for children and teachers in 12 school-based programs focusing on learning intervention.
 These programs involved over 350 college students (who often worked as teaching tutors or mentors), 27 college faculty, (who provided program design, training, supervision, a nd professional development for teachers), and impacted approximately 1,500 children.
 Specific results include: